-With each module, participants have the option to either attend in-person or via live webinar
+With the exception of module 3, participants have the option to either attend in-person or via live webinar with each module

 A note about class format option: When registering for each weekend module, participants will indicate whether they plan to attend that particular module in-person or via live webinar.
 Both options will provide students the skills and experience they need to become proficient and effective medical qigong practitioners.
 However, please note that the class may convert to a fully online format if Covid-19 rates and/or CDC guidelines in the week preceding the class date indicate it is not safe to gather in person.

 Requirements for in-person attendance: Anyone attending an in-person module is currently required to either provide proof of full vaccination